aws/aws-iot-device-sdk-embedded-C/libraries/standard/http/utest/README.md

        This will create header files in the following form: my_file_mock.h which you will have to include from your test code (project_name_utest.c)
-       This compilation step would create a shared object with the name *project_name_mock.so*
+       This compilation step would create a shared object with the name `project_name_mock.so`

-    1. Replace all the files in *real_source_files* with the source files you will be testing.
-This will create a library with the name *project_file_real.a*
+    1. Replace all the files in `real_source_files` with the source files you will be testing.
+This will create a library with the name `project_file_real.a`
        ```cmake
        list(APPEND real_source_files
                     code_to_test.c
                 )
        ```
-    1. Replace all the dirctories in *real_include_directories*  with the directories the source under test will inluce headers from
+    1. Replace all the dirctories in `real_include_directories`  with the directories the source under test will include headers from
        ```cmake
        list(APPEND real_include_directories
                    /my/under/test/source/needs
                )
        ```
-       This compilation step would create an object library called *project_name_real.a*
+       This compilation step would create an object library called `project_name_real.a`
-    1. Replace all directories in *test_include_directories* with what the test code needs (project_name_utest.c)
+    1. Replace all directories in `test_include_directories` with what the test code needs (project_name_utest.c)
        ```cmake
        list(APPEND test_include_directories